The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-Look at all of the monthly expenses you elected to keep, and sign up to have the bills automatically paid from your bank account by their due date.
+Look at all of the monthly expenses you elected to keep and sign up on online banking to have the bills automatically paid from your bank account by their due date.
 Of course, this only works if you actually have money in your account to pay the bill, so consider using one of your bank or credit union accounts (like a free checking account) solely for this purpose.

 Schedule it out: Spread out your due dates so that everything isn’t due on the 1st.
 If a company doesn’t offer Autopay, set up a monthly calendar reminder of that bill’s due date on your phone.